kyma-project/telemetry-manager/docs/user/gateways.md

 The gateways automatically enrich your data by adding the following attributes:

 - `service.name`: The logical name of the service that emits the telemetry data.
-If not provided by the user or its value follows the `unknown_service:<process.executable.name>` pattern as described in the [specification](https://opentelemetry.io/docs/specs/semconv/resource/#service), then it is populated from Kubernetes metadata, based on the following hierarchy of labels and names:
+If not provided by the user or if its value follows the `unknown_service:<process.executable.name>` pattern as described in the [specification](https://opentelemetry.io/docs/specs/semconv/resource/#service), then it is populated from Kubernetes metadata, based on the following hierarchy of labels and names:
   1. `app.kubernetes.io/name` Pod label value.
   2. `app` Pod label value.
   3. Deployment/DaemonSet/StatefulSet/Job name.